8 animal fathers that take care of their eggs

 Seahorses

 The seahorse might be the classic example of animal fathers that defy conventions.
 These male fish have skin pouches in their midsections where they fertilize and incubate eggs that are dropped off by the females.
-When seahorse fathers get pregnant, it’s a complex ordeal: As a 2015 study found, the reproductive process involves more than 3,000 genes, which determine the dads provide for their young before they swim away.
+When seahorse dads get pregnant, it’s a complex ordeal.
+As a 2015 study found, the reproductive process involves more than 3,000 genes and found that seahorse fathers provide much more than just a cozy place for eggs to stay.
 For example, inside that pouch, the developing seahorses receive calcium and other nutrients to build up their skeletons.

 Giant water bugs